TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Links.rst

 ..  _linking-extensions:

-Linking extensions and composer packages
+Linking extensions and Composer packages
 ========================================

 You can use the text role :rst:`:composer:` to create an infobox with information